defndaines/kiroku/booker-prize.md

 List of [Booker Prize](https://thebookerprizes.com/) winning books, identified by whether I've read them or not.

+Awards for works of sustained fiction written in English or translated into English, which was published in the United Kingdom and/or Ireland.
+A five-person panel consisting of authors, publishers and journalists, as well as politicians, actors, artists and musicians, is appointed by the Booker Prize Foundation each year to choose the winning book.

 Count: 8

 ## Booker Prize (4)